T levels

 • Media, broadcast and production

-See more on the T Levels: What courses are available?
+See more on the T levels: What courses are available?
 DfE blog.

-How are T Levels graded?
+How are T levels graded?

-Students who complete their T Level will receive an overall grade of pass, merit, distinction or distinction*.
+Students who complete their T level will receive an overall grade of pass, merit, distinction or distinction*.
 They will get a nationally recognised certificate which will show their overall grade and a breakdown of their separate scores for the core component and each occupational specialism.

 It will also confirm they have completed the industry placement and met any additional requirements.

-Do all schools and colleges offer T Levels?
+Do all schools and colleges offer T levels?

 T levels will only be available in England and are more likely to be taught in colleges because of their technical content.

-What happens after T Levels?
+What happens after T levels?

-Your child can go on to skilled employment, an apprenticeship or higher education — T Level grades have UCAS points allocated to them just like A Levels do.
+Your child can go on to skilled employment, an apprenticeship or higher education — T level grades have UCAS points allocated to them just like A levels do.